-The following standards, amendments and interpretations to existing standards are not yet effective for the Company's accounting period beginning October 01 2016.
+The following standards, amendments and interpretations to existing standards are not yet effective for the Company's accounting period beginning October 01, 2018.

-(i) IFRS 9, Financial Instruments, which is effective for annual reporting periods beginning on or after January 01, 2018, replaces the existing guidance in IAS 39 Financial Instruments: Recognition and Measurement.
+- or after January 01, 2018, replaces the existing guidance in IAS 39 Financial Instruments: Recognition and Measurement.
 IFRS 9 includes revised guidance on the classification and measurement of financial assets and liabilities, including a new expected credit loss model for calculating impairment of financial assets and the new general hedge accounting requirements.
 It also carries forward the guidance on recognition and derecognition of financial instruments from IAS 39.
-Although the permissible measurement bases for financial assets - amortised cost, fair value through other comprehensive income (FVOCI) and fair value though profit or loss (FVTPL) - are similar to IAS 39, the criteria for classification into the appropriate measurement category are significantly different.
-IFRS 9 replaces the 'incurred loss' model in IAS 39 with an 'expected credit loss' model, which means that a loss event will no longer need to occur before an impairment allowance is recognised.
+Although the permissible measurement bases for financial assets amortised cost, fair value through other comprehensive income (FVOCI) and fair value though profit or loss (FVTPL) are similar to IAS 39, the criteria for classification into the appropriate measurement category are significantly different.
+IFRS 9 replaces the 'incurred loss' model in IAS 39 with an 'expected credit loss' model, which means that a loss event will no longer need to occur before an impairment allowance is recognised. - (ii) IFRS 15, Revenue from Contracts with Customers, effective for accounting periods beginning on or after January 01, 2018, replaces IAS 11, Construction Contracts, IAS 18, Revenue, IFRIC 13, Customer Loyalty Programmes, IFRIC 15, Agreements for the Construction of Real Estate, IFRIC 18, Transfer of Assets from Customers and SIC-31 Revenue Barter Transactions Involving Advertising Services.
+It does not apply to insurance contracts, financial instruments or lease contracts, which fall in the scope of other IFRSs.
+It also does not apply if two entities in the same line of business exchange nonmonetary assets to facilitate sales to other parties.